supercharge/collections/README.md

 **Notice:** when chaining methods like `map` or `filter`, you'll receive a collection instance in return.
 You must actively end the call chain using the `.all()` method to process the collection pipeline and retrieve the final result.

-You can directly await the result for methods returning a definite value:
+You can directly await the result for methods returning a definite value.
+The function returns a new instance of the collection without altering the original input array:

 ```js
 await Collect([ 1, 2, 3 ])